Praxis Wiki logo

 SUBSEQUENT MIT

-Please note Subsequent MIT transactions should be performed using Direct API call.
+Note: That Subsequent MIT transactions must be performed using the Direct API call.

-Even if you are not PCI compliant, the Direct API for MIT can still be used because card data transfer is not required for the Subsequent MIT requests.
+Even if your system is not PCI compliant, you can still use the Direct API for MIT, since card data is not required for Subsequent MIT requests.